 When anoxic reactors are transitioned to oxic conditions in the advecting solution after a 20 d reaction period, As(III) concentrations dominated over As(V) in the effluent throughout the experimental period (Figure 3A).
 Total As concentrations gradually decreased from 54 μM to 18 μM over the first 17 d of anoxic solution addition; upon switching to aerated conditions, a decrease in total effluent As concentration from 18 μM to 13 μM (Figure 3A) results.
 Response to the aeration transition was also reflected in Fe(II) concentrations, where effluent Fe(II) concentrations peaked just before the switch to aerated conditions, where upon Fe decreased rapidly to our level of detection.
 Manganese(II) concentrations are less affected by a transition to aerated conditions owing to effective depletion of Mn in the eluting solution over the first 20 d—a maximum concentration occurs after 6 d of reaction (consistent under all aeration treatments) and then undergoes progressive decay for the next 14 d.

-For aggregates first subjected to aerated advecting solutions, a switch to anaerobic conditions after 20 d leads to a nearly immediate pulse (2 d) of As(III), a rebound in Mn(II) concentration, and a progressive increase in Fe(II) within effluent solutions.
+For aggregates first subjected to aerated advecting solutions, a switch to anaerobic conditions after 20 d leads to a nearly immediate pulse (2 d) of As(III) (increase from 10 to 16 μM), a rebound in Mn(II) concentration, and a progressive increase in Fe(II) within effluent solutions (Figure 4).
 Similar to results from the continually aerated aggregate reactor, during the aeration period As(III) concentrations increase to a maximum of ≈30 uM within the first 5 d and then progressively decreases until the cessation of aeration at day 20.
-A pulse of As(III) (increase from 10 to 16 μM) occurred 2 d after the transition to anoxic advecting solution conditions.
 Similarly, Mn(II) concentrations decrease from 200 μM on day 6 to 107 μM over 11 d under aerated advecting solution conditions; upon the transition to anoxic exterior conditions, a second pulse of Mn(II) was released, reaching a comparable magnitude (210 μM) as the first concentration peak and then decaying to 40 μM over the following 11 d.
 Iron(II) concentrations were below detection limit under aerated conditions (20 d), and then increased rapidly to 201 μM 5 d after the transition to anoxic exterior conditions, reaching a maximum concentration of 225 μM.

 Solid phases analysis.
 Redistribution of As, Fe, and Mn content and speciation varied between aggregates under differing redox treatments.
 Consistent with findings reported by Masue-Slowey et al. (2011), total solid-phase Fe content of aggregate exteriors increased by 49 μmol relative to the initial concentration over 47 d of reaction under aerated conditions, while the mid-section and interior regions lost 30 and 7.7 μmol of Fe (Table 1).
 Similarly, the highest Fe mass accumulated in the exterior region (only 14 μmol Fe decrease from initial mass) and was depleted from interior regions of anoxic to aerated transitioned aggregate.
 Anoxic and aerated-to-anoxic transitioned aggregates both lost Fe from all regions relative to the initial mass (Table 1 and Figure 5).
 Iron EXAFS analyses revealed that ferrihydrite was the dominant (>89 mol-%) Fe solid phase in all aggregates, while magnetite composed a smaller portion (7-11 mol-%) and was evenly distributed across the three regions of the aggregate (Table 2).